kneasle/kneasle.github.io/content/_index.md

 ### Let me introduce myself...

-My name's Ben White-Horne and I'm starting my 4<sup>th</sup> year studying Computer Science at Oxford University (at St Anne's college, along with the other beavers).
+My name's Ben White-Horne and I'm in my 4<sup>th</sup> year studying Computer Science at Oxford University (at St Anne's college, along with the other beavers).
 On the internet I'm usually known as 'Kneasle', and I sometimes livestream coding on [my YouTube channel](https://www.youtube.com/channel/UCKl0T4IDZC3vUz152hDAzGw) of the same name - you'd be very